Guidelines For Leads

-Format: We prefer crisp text, proper punctuation and spelling, double spacing, one-inch borders, 12 pt New Times Roman, .5 paragraph indent, one space after a sentence.
-Please do not have extra spacing between paragraphs.
+Format: We prefer crisp text, proper punctuation and spelling, one space after a sentence.
 Please do not send PDFs.

-Approval: We do not send back edited versions for writer approval.
-Please do not ask.
+Approval: Unless extensive editing or revision is needed, we do not send back edited versions for writer approval.
 Our assumption is that both writers and editors do good work.